joshbutch/joshbutch.github.io/functions.md

 2. Create the type contract.
     - What are the parameter types used in your function (i.e. number, int, float, str, etc.)
     - Make sure to include the value returned.
 Here is our type contract: (number) -> number
-    - This is what our function looks like so far (''' indicates block comment in Python):
+    - This is what our function looks like so far (''' indicates block comment in Python also called a docstring):
         - ''' (number) -> (number)<br><br>
         \>>> lbs_to_kg(2.2)<br>
         1<br>